Multi-Car Insurance: How to Save Money Insuring Multiple Vehicles

 How much can I save with a multi-car insurance discount?

-Most major insurers offer a multi-car discount ranging from 10% to 25% off the combined policy premium.
-On average, households insuring two vehicles under one policy save around $830 per year compared to two separate single-vehicle policies.
-Savings grow as you add more vehicles, and stacking other discounts on top can push total savings even higher — sometimes exceeding $1,500 annually.
+Most major insurers offer a multi-car discount ranging from 10% to 48% off the combined policy premium, depending on the carrier.
+On average, households insuring two vehicles under one policy save around $830 per year — roughly 35% — compared to two separate single-vehicle policies.
+Stacking other discounts like bundling and telematics (median $324/year) on top can push total savings well above $1,500 annually for many households.

 How many cars can I put on one insurance policy?

-Most personal auto insurance policies allow between four and five vehicles on a single policy.
+Most personal auto insurance policies allow up to five vehicles on a single policy.
 If your household has more than that, you may need a commercial or fleet policy.
-Check with your specific insurer, as limits can vary.
-Adding a teen driver or college student's car is usually allowed as long as they are part of the same household.
+Adding a teen driver or college student's car is usually allowed as long as they are part of the same household — check our guide on adding a teenage driver to understand the significant cost implications first.

 Can unmarried couples share a multi-car insurance policy?

 Yes, unmarried couples who live together at the same address can typically qualify for a multi-car discount on a shared policy.
-Insurers generally look at shared residency rather than legal marital status.
-Some providers may ask for proof of shared address.
+Insurers like Progressive and GEICO focus on shared residency rather than legal marital status, though some providers may ask for proof of shared address such as a utility bill or lease agreement.
 It's always worth calling your insurer directly to confirm their specific requirements before combining policies.

 Does a multi-car discount apply to every vehicle added?

 Generally yes — the discount applies to the overall policy premium when two or more vehicles are listed.
-Most insurers apply the same percentage discount whether you have two cars or four cars.
-However, adding a vehicle with a high-risk driver attached to it can offset the discount savings by raising the base rate for the entire policy.
+Most insurers apply the same percentage discount whether you have two cars or five cars on the policy.
+However, adding a vehicle with a high-risk or teen driver attached to it can significantly offset the discount savings by raising the base rate for the entire policy.

 When should I consider keeping vehicles on separate policies?

-Separate policies may make sense if drivers in your household have very different coverage needs, if one driver has a poor driving record that could raise rates for everyone else, or if certain vehicles (like motorcycles or RVs) can't be included on a standard auto policy.
+Separate policies may make more sense if one driver has a poor driving record — like a DUI or multiple accidents — that would raise rates for all vehicles on a combined policy, if drivers have very different coverage needs, or if certain vehicles like motorcycles or RVs can't be placed on a standard auto policy.
 For most households with similarly situated drivers, a combined multi-car policy is almost always the more affordable and convenient option.
+Learn more about the trade-offs in our guide on multiple car insurance policies in one household.

 Compare Car Insurance Rates in Ohio